To collect money or sell articles for the benefit of charitable or other purposes on public land you require a street collection licence from us.

 No promoter of a collection shall permit any person to act as a collector unless he has issued to that person a prescribed official identification badge and a collection box marked with a general indication of the purpose of the collection and a distinguishing number.

-An administrative fee is applicable for the documentation of the license.
+An administrative fee of £30.66 is applicable for the documentation of the license.
+You can either complete an application online (green button above) or by using the form (see right).
 If you have any questions, please email justin.beaumont

 No provision in the legislation.